SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 • Release the choke cable from the top of the carburetor.
 Don't drop the screw into the bottom of the outboard.

 • Dissemble the fuel pump on the side taking note of the condition and order of the 4 seals.
-The fuel pump operates with pulsing air pressure from the crankcase so the seals cannot have holes, must be pliant and are installed in the correct order.
+The fuel pump operates with pulsing air pressure from the crankcase so the seals cannot have holes, must be pliant and installed in the correct order.
 Keep them clean.

-• Remove the float and needle valve to confirm the needle is free to move and the valve seat is clean (not worn).
 Use a punch against the protruding float pin.
 The needle point must be sharp with a smooth face to stop fuel flow when the bowl is full.

 • Are the idle and high speed jets (.045) clean?
 Use the exact size screw driver to remove brass jet.
 Spray brake cleaner through jets.
 Do not enlarge the side holes with a poker.
 The steel wire of a twisty tie can usually fit.
 Set idle jet screw 1-2 turns out.